Please sign in to post.

 LA BOQUERIA

-It’s been quite a few years since it stopped being a market (or farmers' market) in the traditional sense — a place to go buy fresh food, like the other 38 markets scattered around the city’s neighbourhoods.
+It has been quite a few years since it is slowly ceasing to be a market (or farmers' market) in the traditional sense — a place to go buy fresh food, like the other 38 markets scattered around the city’s neighbourhoods.
 For centuries, long before shops and supermarkets appeared, Barcelonians have been going to markets to stock up on fresh produce.
 Records of La Boqueria date back to the 12th century.

-Unfortunately, the massive influx of visitors has completely changed the place.
-For at least the past ten years, it’s been steadily losing its traditional stalls and turning into a kind of theme park full of juice bars, sandwich stands, desserts, chocolates, and candy — nothing to do with what a market is supposed to be.
+Unfortunately, the ever increasing massive influx of visitors these past decades has completely changed the place.
+For at least the past twenty years, it has been steadily losing its traditional stalls and turning into a kind of theme park full of juice bars, sandwich stands, desserts, chocolates, and candy — nothing to do with what a market is supposed to be.

 Sure, there are still some traditional stalls where you can buy fresh fish, meat, or fruit, but with all the tourist crowds and the loss of authenticity, many locals from the area just don’t shop there anymore.